skafiend/LeastSignificantBit/README.md

 	  symbol = ""
 	  # Every iteration we get a portion of recorded bits
 	  # Iterations will go on until we get all 8 bits = 1 byte = 1 char
-	  # Our encoded character is 'A' => the first iteration yields 10 => the next 00 and so on and so forth
+	  # Our encoded character is 'A' => the first iteration yields 10 => the next 00
+	  # and so on and so forth
-	  # It's important to point out that when we recorded 'A' we wrote its bits from right to left,
+	  # It's important to point out that when we recorded 'A' we wrote its bits
-	  # so now we're reading them in the reversed order
+	  # from right to left,so now we're reading them in the reversed order
 	  for subpixel in reversed(chunk[start:end]):
 	    symbol += f"{subpixel & mask_low_bits:0{bits_per_color}b}"
 	    return chr(int(f"{symbol}", 2))